 In the first instance, it’s important to remove stock from burnt paddocks to let them recover, and to get advice before felling burnt trees.
-Contact the Natural Resources AMLR Black Hill office on 8336 0901 0901 or Natural Resources SAMDB Mount Barker office on 8391 7500 for more information.
+Contact your local Natural Resources office for details or head to this web page: First steps to take to help your land and livestock recover.

 The EPA provides advice on managing bushfire waste including CCA treated timber, contaminated water in rainwater tanks, chemicals and bushfire-affected animal carcasses.

 Land, livestock and pasture care after fire - information on erosion, weeds, livestock, water quality, soil and more.